AskerDyne/eos/README.md

 Empowered by a dual-designed backend database, Eos can efficiently store and process extensive data, enabling quick and precise actions while maintaining database encryption.
 Routine backups ensure data integrity, offering a secure foundation to protect your servers and communities.

 Strike commands issued will be stored in the federated database, and on a daily basis, all federated users on tag or banned (*users with over 3 strikes*) will be transferred to the un-federated database.
-Each server retains the autonomy to choose whether it wishes to synchronize with the federated database or the unfederated database.
+Each server retains the autonomy to choose whether it wishes to synchronize with the federated database or the un-federated database.
 If they choose to sync at all.
 The bot can be used as nothing more than a reputation and record-checking system if they prefer.
 Giving each server the power to utilise the bot as they see fit.

 **Innovative 3-Strike System**:

 Eos employs an advanced 3-strike automated system, pre-trained on a vast array of words and phrases.
-It passively scans messages (*without logging them*) and deletes any content that deviates from acceptable norms and informs the user privately what message was removed and in which server, this in itself **will not strike** a user - striking is a manual action.
+It passively scans messages (*without logging them*) deletes any content that deviates from acceptable norms and informs the user privately what message was removed and in which server, this in itself **will not strike** a user - striking is a manual action.
 Additionally, server administrators can issue strikes using the `strike` command, affecting the federated database.
 This ensures consistent action against repeat offenders, preserving the integrity of the federation of servers under Eos.

 Each server can strike a user **once**, this means any user with say 2 or 3 strikes would have been struck in 3 independent servers by an average of 3 independent users this mitigates brute-force striking.
 Makes brute-force striking attempts apparent in the database, so that we can un-strike a user ourselves on appeal, it also means that a user who ended up having to go through appeals (3+ strikes) must have gotten to that point through unanimous action across 3 independent servers.